 Luckily, flameless candles have come a long way since the stark white, cylindrical columns of yore.
 With beveled tops, unique textures, and other decorative elements, electric candles can make attractive additions to your lantern centerpiece.
 So, if you’ve already fallen in love with one of the shapes or styles above—but can’t use real candles at your venue—just replace the real candle with an electric candle.

 Lanterns can be stunning, romantic display pieces—and that’s sometimes reflected in the price of individual products.
 If expensive lantern centerpieces don’t fit into your overall wedding budget or you’re determined to craft your decor, here are a few easy at-home lantern projects.

-If your wedding has a rustic elegance or vintage vibe, mason jar lanterns could be a perfect addition to your centerpiece.
+If your wedding has a rustic elegance, boho wedding, or vintage vibe, mason jar lanterns could be a perfect addition to your centerpiece.
 Popular ways to create rustic wedding lanterns include:

 Place LED fairy lights in mason jars for a flameless solution.
 If you go with this method, you could also include other materials or objects inside your mason jars, too—as long as they aren’t sensitive to heat.

 Create a candle holder by filling mason jars about a one-quarter full with pebbles, crystals, acorns, or even corn kernels.
 Then, insert a wax or electric candle of your choice.

 Upgrade mason jars with decorative ribbon or twine.
 Just don’t use an adhesive, as it may melt upon exposure to heat.

 Lantern Centerpiece Tip: Mason jars will get hot if a real candle is placed inside.
 Use caution, and if there are any kids at your wedding, make sure these centerpieces are well out of reach.